Western screech owl: Call

 The primary call is an accelerating series of short whistles at an increasing tempo or a short then long trill falling slightly at end.
 Other calls: barking and chuckling, similar to the eastern screech owl.
 They also make a high pitched screech.

 The two primary songs for the Western Screech Owl are the bounce and double trill.
 In a recent study, researchers utilizes sonographic analysis of tape-recorded vocalizations to analyze whether the songs differ in male and females and if so, how accurately could songs be classified by sex.
 It was discovered that on average, male bounce songs were ~30% lower in frequency than bounce songs of females.
 However, song duration, note duration, number of notes per bout, and internote duration did not differ.
 For trill songs, males were also significantly lower in frequency compared to those of females.
-In addition, female double trill songs had greater internet distances in the leading portion.
+In addition, female double trill songs had greater internote distances in the leading portion.